Processors

 Output Directory Caching

-This is controlled by the cache_output_dir config option (default true) on each
+For built-in creators, this is controlled by the cache_output_dir config option (default true):

 [processor.cargo]